 Those traveling to Bali will most likely not be able to avoid taking a flight.
 It is important to book your flight on time and to compare prices.
 For that, I prefer to use flight comparison sites like Skyscanner.

 Food in Bali

 Avoid Tourist Restaurants

 I am only too happy to remember the incredibly delicious food in Indonesia.
-Those who previously traveled on other islands of the country, such as Java, shouldn’t hope to find these low prices in Bali as well.
+Those who previously traveled on other islands of the country, such as Java, shouldn’t hope to find these low prices in Bali.
 At no other location we visited in Indonesia, we could see such a huge difference in price between tourist restaurants and local restaurants (warungs).

 Another way to really save a lot of money and immerse yourself further in Bali’s culture is street food.
-In addition to the typical dishes such as Nasi Goreng, you will also find many other delicious snacks and Indonesian delicacies.
+Besides the typical dishes such as Nasi Goreng, you will also find many other delicious snacks and Indonesian delicacies.
 For about 1 € you can already enjoy a complete meal at some places.

 Refill your bottle

 Some accommodations allow you to refill your bottle free of charge or at least inexpensively with fresh drinking water.
 With this method, you not only save money but also help the environment by avoiding plastic garbage.
 To do this, it makes sense to put a refillable bottle on your packing list.

 This might interest you as wellYour ultimate Southeast Asia Packing List

 If there is no refilling of your water bottle offered in your accommodation and you still have to buy bottled water (please note that tap water in Bali is not suitable for drinking unfiltered!)
 You should refrain from using small water bottles.
 The bigger the bottle you buy, the less the water costs per liter.
 So buy the water in 1.5-liter bottles rather than in 0.5-liter bottles.